joannajjliu/html-css-practice/README.md

 #### 3. Smooth Scroll CDN:
 - imported smooth scroll CDN
 - added line of code in main.js to implement only smooth scroll

+## Folder: float-flexbox-grid:
+From Lynda.com, "CSS Layouts: From Float to Flexbox and Grid" by Christina Truong:
+#### How to use:
+- In index.html, modify the stylesheet href link to the desired css file, to test float vs flexbox vs grid